Contact Lens Care

 If you open your glasses up, you'll find the measurements of your glasses on the inside of one of the temple arms.
 This will be shown in three numbers as seen in the example below:

-Please note you can have a leeway of 2-3mm on each measurement for the width and the temple arm length.
-For the bridge, you have a leeway of 2mm.
+Please note you can have a leeway of 2-3mm on each lens width/eye size measurement and the temple arm length.
+For the bridge width, you have a leeway of 2mm.

 What do my glasses measurements mean?